 - Excellent written and verbal skills, presentation skills and teamwork skills.

-- Strong organizational and project management skills.
+- Strong attention to detail, organizational and project management skills.

 - Excellent interpersonal skills with positive attitude; desire and ability to work in a collaborative team environment.

-- Ability to problem solve and find creative solutions.
+- Ability to problem-solve and find creative solutions.